Lilieyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that writes power (exponential)
+Script that changes base 2 to base 10